Nurses' wages: How do countries in Europe compare?

-Up to 100,000 nurses in the UK will go on strike on December 15 and 20 for more pay.
-This will be the first strike in the 106-year history of their union, the Royal College of Nursing (RCN), and the largest in the history of the country’s NHS.
+Up to 100,000 nurses in the UK will go on strike on December 20 for more pay after a first strike on December 15.
+These will be the first strikes in the 106-year history of their union, the Royal College of Nursing (RCN), and the largest in the history of the country’s NHS.

 Salary and inflation figures suggest that this should not be a surprise.
 Annual gross salaries of hospital nurses in the UK increased by 10 per cent in nominal terms but fell by 6 per cent in real terms between 2010 and 2019 according to a dataset released by the Organisation for Economic Co-operation and Development (OECD).